argos-ci/jest-puppeteer/packages/expect-puppeteer/README.md

 ### <a name="toSelect"></a>expect(instance).toSelect(selector, valueOrText[, options])

+Expect a select control to be present in the page or element, then select the specified option.

 * `instance` <[Page]|[ElementHandle]> Context
 * `selector` <[string]> A [selector] to match select [element]
 * `valueOrText` <[string]> Value or text matching option